 Update Service Territory

 • From the Contents pane, right-click on Map and choose Properties.
-Make sure you choose a projected coordinate system for your map that is appropriate for your service location.
+Make sure you choose, or verify a projected coordinate system for your map that is appropriate for your service location.
 You can confirm the selected system in your map properties.

 See Geographic vs. Projected Coordinate Systems for more information about these map properties.